 By the early 1970s, the 911 had established itself as much more than just a performance or grand-touring car, it had solidified its reputation as a formidable competition car.
 Engineers consistently worked to further its capabilities, and it wasn’t long before they sought to employ turbocharging as an efficient solution to developing more horsepower and gain an edge in competition.
 FIA homologation regulations required that Porsche build street-legal versions of the cars that they intended to race, and in turn provided a direct link to their competition-winning technology and their production models.
-Turbocharging finally made its way into the production 911 in 1975 in the form of the Turbo Carrera.
+Turbocharging finally made its way into the production 911 in 1975 in the form of the 911 Turbo and as the Turbo Carrera in 1976 for North America.
 Automotive journalists at the time were stunned by its performance, exclaiming that it was “mania on wheels” in response to the sudden onset of power from the large KKK turbocharger and its inclination to oversteer.

 The 930 Turbo Carrera models were instantly distinguishable from their other 911 counterparts with their more aggressive bodywork, featuring wide fender flares that made way for widened Fuchs alloy wheels, a distinctive rubber front spoiler, and the distinctive rear “whale tail” spoiler.
 The engine was based on the original Carrera RS engine, its displacement increased to three-liters before the addition of the large single turbocharger.
 The combination produced 245 horsepower and 253 foot-pounds of torque at 11.5 pounds of boost, even with the mandatory U.S. emissions equipment.